Veil-Framework/Veil/README.md

 **NOTE**:
 - Installation must be done with superuser privileges.
 If you are not using the root account (as default with Kali Linux), prepend commands with `sudo` or change to the root user before beginning.
 - Your package manager may be different to `apt`.
+You will also need an X server running, either on the system itself, or on your local system.

 ```bash
 sudo apt-get -y install git